brucechanglongxu/brucechanglongxu.github.io/content/_index.md

 If we succeed, the visible signs will be simple: fewer funerals cut short by cancer; fewer lives narrowed by chronic disease or untreated mental illness; more healthy years, everywhere.
 The deeper sign will be quieter: a healthcare system that feels competent, kind, and transparent because it is engineered to be all three.

-This is the future I’m working toward: trustworthy intelligence, built for care; rigorous science, accelerated; and a health system that finally earns the confidence people want to give it.
+This is the future I’m working toward: trustworthy intelligence, built for care; rigorous science, accelerated; and a health system that finally earns the confidence people want to give it—an era where AI catalyzes human flourishing.